Surveys

 Response Analytics

-Text Responses: View individual responses in a table format with submission timestamps and visitor IDs.
+Text answers: individual responses in a table, with submission timestamps and visitor IDs.

-Choice Questions: Visualize response distribution with percentages and vote counts for single and multiple choice questions.
+Choice questions: the distribution of answers with percentages and vote counts, for both single and multiple choice.

 Date Range Filtering

-Filter responses by custom date ranges to analyze survey performance over specific time periods.
-Default view shows the last 7 days of responses.
+Filter responses by date range to analyse how the survey performed over a specific period.
+The default view shows the last 7 days.

-Response data is automatically grouped by question type, making it easy to analyze different kinds of feedback and identify patterns in your survey results.
+Responses are grouped by question type automatically, which makes it easy to compare different kinds of feedback and spot patterns.

 Forms vs Surveys

-While forms and surveys are technically similar - both are guided interfaces that collect structured information from users - they serve different purposes and follow distinct workflows in your outreach strategy.
+Forms and surveys are technically similar — both are guided interfaces that collect structured information — but they serve different purposes and end up in different places.

 How Forms Work